Puerto del Rosario, Spain Guide

 Centro de Arte Juan Ismael

-Immerse yourself in the world of art at the Centro de Arte Juan Ismael, dedicated to the renowned Canarian artist.
-The museum features a diverse collection of his works, showcasing his unique style and vision.
-Explore the various exhibitions, attend cultural events, and gain a deeper appreciation for the vibrant art scene of Fuerteventura.
-A great place to spend a few hours for art enthusiasts.
+Immerse yourself in the world of contemporary art at the Centro de Arte Juan Ismael.
+This art center showcases a diverse collection of works by local and international artists, with a focus on visual arts.
+Explore thought-provoking exhibitions, attend cultural events, and engage with the vibrant art scene of Fuerteventura.
+A great place to appreciate modern creativity and expand your artistic horizons.

 Iglesia de Nuestra Señora del Rosario